 Click here to view our SEND Policy

-Click here to view the SEND Report to Governors 2019-20
+Click here to view our SEND report to Governors 2021

 1. How does the school know if my child needs extra help?